rahil627/willowolf/README.md

 [kind].willowolf, is the name of product 'n logo
 the way of [type], is the title
-a [type] anarchy, is the sub-title / desceiption
+a [type] anarchy, is the sub-title / description

 example:
 hongry.willowolf
 the way of fighting games
 a fighting game anarchy
 a digital anarchy centered on fighting games

+willowolf vs wolf of the way

+desert.willowolf vs fg.willowolf
+  - desert creates a distinct type and image of a willowolf, whereas fg directly tells what the project is about
+  - i really don't like that OSs use this kind of naming convention.
+Mac OS's snow leapord or Ubuntu's gazelle has nothing to do with the product, except associate an image.
+Does desert willowolf do more?
+Or is it just a lame mascot?